bakhshiali/bakhshiali.github.io/_projects/CCD.md

 </figure>

 <p align="justify" style="padding-left: 1em">
-A few lines up from the end of the python code is a line:
+A few lines up from the end of the python code is a line:  <br>
-app = Application(master=root, port=”/dev/tty.usbserial-00000000″, exposure=50)
+app = Application(master=root, port=”/dev/tty.usbserial-00000000″, exposure=50)  <br>
 It should match your serial port.
-If you are using Windows, change that to:
+If you are using Windows, change that to:  <br>
 app = Application(master=root, port=”COM3″, exposure=50) </p>

 <p align="justify" style="padding-left: 1em">Make it match the serial port you are using.
 When you run the program it draws a graph of the CCD output, but also makes a file in the program directory named ‘ccd.csv’.
 That file can be imported into a spreadsheet application for further processing.
 The commands are:  </p>

 <p align="justify" style="padding-left: 1em">
-Sample – Read the CCD and put the trace on the screen.
+Sample – Read the CCD and put the trace on the screen.<br>
-Clear – Clear all traces from the screen.
+Clear – Clear all traces from the screen.  <br>
-Quit – End the program (you need to do this to keep from generating an error on exit).
+Quit – End the program (you need to do this to keep from generating an error on exit).  <br>
-Samples – How many scans to average together (removes noise).
+Samples – How many scans to average together (removes noise).  <br>
 Exposure – An integer value from 1 to 1000.
-The milliseconds to expose.
+The milliseconds to expose.  <br>
-Baseline – Makes a zero second exposure to subtract from other exposures.
+Baseline – Makes a zero second exposure to subtract from other exposures.  <br>

+notes : <br>
-notes : Be careful to keep the digital and analog wiring away from each other where possible.
-Use 0.1µF bypass capacitors at every Vcc connection.
-Keep all of the digital wires as short as practical to keep them from radiating more than necessary.
+Be careful to keep the digital and analog wiring away from each other where possible.
+Use 0.1µF bypass capacitors at every Vcc connection.<br>
+Keep all of the digital wires as short as practical to keep them from radiating more than necessary.<br>
 Be especially careful when routing the Mclk and SH signals near analog areas.</p>